1 Cm Equals How Many Milliliters

 Mathematical Foundation

-• Cube: As mentioned, the volume of a cube with sides of 1 cm each is 1 cm³, which is equal to 1 mL.
+• Cube: As covered, the volume of a cube with sides of 1 cm each is 1 cm³, which is equal to 1 mL.
 The formula for the volume of a cube is V = s³, where 's' is the length of a side.

 • Rectangular Prism: For a rectangular prism, the volume is calculated as V = l * w * h, where 'l' is the length, 'w' is the width, and 'h' is the height.
 If all three dimensions are in centimeters, the resulting volume is in cubic centimeters (and thus, milliliters).